rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 The original dataset can be found [here](https://www.kaggle.com/imnikhilanand/heart-attack-prediction).

-We then check the shape of the datset and find we have 14 columns that is 13 features and one target variable.
-We have 294 rows that is we have 294 datapoint on which we will use to train our model.
-When we check our columns we see the actual names.
-The explanations of the each columns is:
+We then check the shape of the datset and found that we have 14 columns that is 13 features and one target variable.
+We have 294 rows that means we have 294 datapoints on which we will use to train our model.
+When we check our columns we see the actual names in the heading.
+The explanations of the each column is as follows:

 ```python
 print(data.columns)